mrjavaguy/ericholton.me/input/posts/standup-bot-prereqs-1.md

 ## Functions everywhere

 I will be building this with each part of the bot as a separtate function.
-These function will be hosted in [Open-faas](https://{need url}).
+These function will be hosted in [Open-faas](https://www.openfaas.com/).

-### Prerequests
+### Prerequisites

 - A Kubernetes Cluster
 - Helm